The principles and design of icon fonts. Free set included

 Nevertheless, apart from providing us with a show of their decorative utilization, GitHub also knows when icon’s meanings are diminished and shouldn’t be used.

-Icon fonts make your life easier
+#Icon fonts make your life easier

 Although they’re supported on by and large every single web browser that a sane individual would use in a year as modern as 2015, when designing a somewhat hefty icon set, you might end up drawing the conclusion that the PNG is Probably Not Good.

-From a technical stand point, the vector-based icon font will stampede over the raster-based, filtered PNG.
+From a technical standpoint, the vector-based icon font will stampede over the raster-based, filtered PNG.
 Take a look below to see what happens when zooming in on the little icons and see the difference yourself.

 Apart from the not-so-pressing issue that quality poses, there’s also the usually greater size that PNGs carry.
-Without doubt, this can become a pressing issue if you have millions of daily visitors and a larger set.
+Without a doubt, this can become a pressing issue if you have millions of daily visitors and a larger set.

 And let’s not forget the fact that icon fonts provide a great way of keeping everything together and also make development and reiteration far smoother.

-A delicious recipe for icon fonts
+#A delicious recipe for icon fonts

-When setting out on the path to create your own icon set, you should first thoroughly consider what your aim is and what you are trying to achieve with it.
+When setting out on the path to creating your own icon set, you should first thoroughly consider what your aim is and what you are trying to achieve with it.
 This will usually help you strike an original tone for the whole thing and also give you a hint about which icons you will need.

 The thing is now not to get all excited and start spawning icons until your creativity sack runs out of ideas, for it will do it, and it will happen before the icon set is complete.
 A more thoughtful approach would be to divide the set in categories, with each category not exceeding 20-30 icons.
 Evidently, this is nothing more than a rule of thumb; it is paramount that you actually structure it in a way that best works for your project.

-Everything emerges from the Grid
+#Everything emerges from the Grid

 Now, open a new document in Illustrator with the below-specified dimensions.
 Make sure that the Align New Objects to Pixel Grid box is not selected, as this may cause pointless issues further down the road.